Receiving and Sending Calls

 • <server>: server IP address or name that you need to call

-• <port>: connection port (if it differs from standard 5060 for SIP and1720 for H.323).
-Read more about SIP/H.323 connection settings on TrueConf Server in our documentation.
+• <port> — port for connection (if it differs from the standard 5060 for SIP and 1720 for H.323).
+For more details on SIP/H.323 connection settings on TrueConf Server, refer to its documentation.

 For example: